AnkitShaw-100/Travel-website/README.md

 ## ✨ Credits

-Built by [Ankit Shaw](https://github.com/AnkitShaw-100) with ❤️ using Next.js.
+Built by [Ankit Shaw](https://github.com/AnkitShaw-100) with ❤️ using Next.js and Tailwind CSS.